joegage/PlantGenomics/docs/source/error-correct.rst

 \

 5. Use the `BWA <http://bio-bwa.sourceforge.net/bwa.shtml>`_ or `Bowtie2 <http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml>`_ alignment programs to align the uncorrected and corrected sequence reads to the reference genome.
 Manuals for these two programs are available on Sourceforge - follow the links on the program names - and both programs are already installed on the VCL system.

-\

-6. Summarize the resulting SAM output files using the command-line tools grep, awk, cut, sort, and uniq, as described in `SAMformatAndCLtools.pdf <https://drive.google.com/open?id=1fA8Lam8lYaAM6venR3x6_rXO0MGPqO2O>`_

-\

-7. For extra practice working with SAM alignment files, download the `smallfiles.zip <https://drive.google.com/open?id=1K2ubY5OkY-JiA_hcdJSambb03pQyyq9C>`_ archive into your working directory and unpack the archive with the command :code:`unzip smallfiles.zip` Use the command-line tools grep, awk, cut, sort, and uniq, as described in the `SAMformatAndCLtools.pdf <https://drive.google.com/open?id=1fA8Lam8lYaAM6venR3x6_rXO0MGPqO2O>`_ document, to analyze the smallRNA-seq.sam file of read alignments.
-The same types of analyses can be carried out on the `sampleReadsSAM.tgz <https://drive.google.com/open?id=1zhNSU1j2Kr5Ptyjuv3-KY5gJzPw0MZeh>`_ file.

 Additional Resources